newspaper

 The Massachusetts Daily Collegian

-In the Daily Collegian, I work as a columnist for the Opinion and Editorial Section (OP/ED), with articles focused on activism, education, and writing.
-In the fall 2024 semester, I will be working with OP/ED as an assistant editor.
-To check out some of my writing click on the link below!
+In the Daily Collegian, I worked as an editor and columnist for the Opinion and Editorial Section (OP/ED).
+While I edited student articles across a variety of subjects, my own work centered around activism, community, education, and writing.
+To check out some of my articles click on the link below!

 The University of Massachusetts Press